dhoulton/ApolloHeatPump_modbus/README.md

 Config/Setup for controlling an Apollo Air-Source Heat Pump via Home Assistant.

-**Note: If you go messing with the modbus registers in your Heat Pump, it it certainsly possible for you to break something.
+**Note: If you go messing with the modbus registers in your Heat Pump, it it certainly possible for you to break something.
 If you do that, I cannot help you recover.
 Be careful, go slow, and make backups.**

 Full description is in the [wiki](https://github.com/dhoulton/ApolloHeatPump_modbus/wiki).